AGWA/git-crypt/README.md

         git-crypt unlock /path/to/key

-## 5. That's All
+## 5. All Finished

 Once **git-crypt** is set up ( either with
-`git-crypt init` or `git-crypt unlock` ), you can continue to use git normally--- encryption and decryption will happen automatically/transparently.
+`git-crypt init` or `git-crypt unlock` ), you can continue to use git normally.
+Encryption and decryption will happen automatically and transparently.

 <br />